Addiction Step Three:

 No longer are you thinking of God as some far away, transcendent being, but as a close, personal friend.
 You will discover a loving, caring and compassionate God, who will not withhold anything from you, but rather give you everything He has.
 This God loves you and demonstrated that love by sending His one and only son to earth to pay the penalty for every wrong thought, word or deed we ever committed.

-After you’ve realized that your life is out of control, and that you need help from a power greater than yourself, if you are willing to turn your will over to God, as you understand Him, you are ready to move to Step Four.
+After you’ve realized that your life is out of control, and that you need help from a power greater than yourself, if you are willing to turn your will over to God, as you understand Him, you are ready to move from addiction step three to Step Four.

-Once you have completed Step 3 you can move to Step 4.
+Once you have completed Addiction Step Three you can move to Step 4.